-"Biosecurity" refers to practices used to prevent the introduction and spread of disease-causing organisms and nuisance/invasive species.
-Although many common fish pathogens and parasites are present in virtually all environments and are difficult or impossible to eradicate (e.g., Flavobacterium columnare, the causative agent of columnaris disease), others have a regional distribution (e.g., Viral Hemorrhagic Septicemia in the Western and Northeast U.S., the Great Lakes region, and Eastern Canada) or easier to avoid or contain (e.g., yellow grub).
+In the broadest sense, "Biosecurity" refers to practices used to prevent, reduce or eliminate production losses arising from any source.
+In context, biosecurity often refers to those practices designed to prevent the introduction and spread of disease-causing organisms and nuisance/invasive species.
+Although many common fish pathogens and parasites are present in virtually all environments and are difficult or impossible to eradicate (e.g., Flavobacterium columnare, the causative agent of columnaris disease), others have a regional distribution (e.g., Viral Hemorrhagic Septicemia in the Western and Northeast U.S., the Great Lakes region, and Eastern Canada) or are easier to avoid or contain (e.g., yellow grub).
 Biosecurity procedures can be particularly useful in minimizing risk of regionally distributed pathogens as well as those considered to have a ubiquitous distribution.
-Additionally, certain fish diseases are considered more serious than others (e.g., OIEreportable fish pathogens including Viral Hemorrhagic Septicemia and Whirling Disease) and in regions where these diseases are known to exist, strict biosecurity protocols may be required or at least strongly encouraged.
-Biosecurity is commonly associated with disinfection, but comprehensive biosecurity plans can go well beyond simple disinfection procedures to include everything from facility layout and design, to livestock sourcing and quarantine, to record-keeping.
+Additionally, certain fish diseases are considered more serious than others (e.g., OIE-reportable fish pathogens including Viral Hemorrhagic Septicemia and Gyrodactylus salaris) and in regions where these diseases are known to exist, strict biosecurity protocols may be required or at least strongly encouraged.

+Biosecurity is commonly associated with disinfection, but comprehensive biosecurity plans can go well beyond simple disinfection procedures to include everything from facility layout and design, to livestock sourcing and quarantine, to records-keeping.
 Biosecurity practices vary from one situation to the next, based on the potential risks associated with the type of facility, culture species, and pathogens or invasive/nuisance species that are involved.
 However, proper use of disinfectants as described in this Guide to minimize the risk of introducing fish pathogens from one location to another is a common feature of most aquaculture biosecurity plans.

-For more information about biosecurity, users can refer to an aquaculture biosecurity manual and accompanying annotated presentation that were developed for Illinois aquaculture facilities, "Biosecurity Protection for Fish Operations" which focuses on Arkansas aquaculture operations, or the North Central Regional Aquaculture Center "Biosecurity for Aquaculture Facilities in the North Central Region" fact sheet.
+For more information about biosecurity, users can refer to the Southern Regional Aquaculture Center's "Biosecurity in Aquaculture Part 1: An Overview, Part 2: Recirculating Aquaculture Systems, and Part 3: Ponds or the North Central Regional Aquaculture Center's "Biosecurity for Aquaculture Facilities in the North Central Region" fact sheets.
 Although originally developed with regional facilities and biosecurity concerns in mind, the strategies described in these resources are largely applicable to aquaculture facilities throughout the U.S. Users may also wish to review "Sanitation Practices for Aquaculture Facilities" for further information.